Glendale Burn Injury Lawyer

 Maximize Your Insurance Claim

-California is known for its wildfires.
 Throughout the past few years, Glendale has experienced fires that have been triggered by both natural causes and vehicle accidents.
-Those who are at fault for fire-related incidents that cause others to suffer injuries will be held responsible for any financial or emotional losses caused by their negligence.
+Those who cause fire-related incidents resulting in any injuries or damages will be held liable.
 Damages that can be recovered in a personal injury claim include medical bills, emotional distress, property damage, lost wages, and pain and suffering.

-If you are a burn victim and want to file a claim against the person or company at fault for your injuries, West Coast Trial Lawyers has Glendale burn accident attorneys with over 60 years of collective legal experience in handling personal injury cases.
+If you are a burn victim and would like to file a claim against the party at-fault for your injuries, West Coast Trial Lawyers has Glendale burn injury attorneys with over 60 years of collective legal experience in handling personal injury cases.
 We have recovered more than $1 billion in settlements and judgements for our clients.
 Due to our success, we have been recognized as one of the top personal injury law firms in Glendale.

 - Restaurant Accidents.
-When you order food or a drink at a restaurant, you are expecting either one to arrive hot.
-However, the restaurant may be liable if what they serve is dangerously hot.
-They may also be at-fault for serving something extremely hot without warning the customer about it.
+When you order a food or drink from a restaurant, you are expecting either one to arrive hot.
+However, the restaurant may be held liable if what they serve is dangerously hot, especially if they did not give the customer any warning.

 - Work Accidents.
 There are several job occupations that can put you at risk of getting a burn injury.
 This includes chefs, construction workers, equipment cleaners, or firefighters.
 Burns on the job should be covered by your employer’s insurance policy.

 - Defective product manufacturing.
-As the product is being physically manufactured, errors could result in the process.
-Factory owners may feel obligated to cover up their mistakes which can subject them to liability.
+While the product is being manufactured, errors could be made during the process.
+Factory owners may feel obligated to cover up their mistakes, which can subject them to liability.
 Examples of manufacturing defects are:

-- Cell phone batteries that overheat due to the battery management system failing.
+- Cell phone batteries that overheat due to a faulty battery management system.

 - Personal heaters that burst into flames after reaching a certain temperature.